sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 recordings of 24 in-depth rotations per object in a canonical upright position.
 We preprocess this dataset by removing objects that do not show a clear main axis of elongation (e.g. a symmetric bottle).
 To do so, we remove objects for which the ratio between the finest and widest views on the horizontal axis is below $0.8$.
-The provided views were uniformly sampled around the yaw axis, thus we define main side, front, 3/4 views as the views that have the closest angular rotation, with respect to a canonical side view, to $\\{0, 180\\}$, $\\{-90, 90\\}$, $\\{-135, -45, 45, 135\\}$ degrees, respectively.
-To assess the specificity of these views, we define two metrics:
+The provided views were randomly sampled around the yaw axis, meaning that we do not access the exact side views of an object.
+Thus, we define the main side, main front, main 3/4 views of an objects as the object's views that have the closest angular rotation, with respect to a canonical side view, to $\\{0, 180\\}$, $\\{-90, 90\\}$, $\\{-135, -45, 45, 135\\}$ degrees, respectively.

+To assess the specificity of each of these main views, we propose two metrics:
-- the intra-object distance as the distance between an object's main view representation and all other views representations from the same object;
+- the intra-object distance as the distance between the representation of the given main view of an object and the representations of all other views of the same object. representations from the same object;
-- the intra-category distance as the distance between an object's main view representations and all other views representations from the same category.
+- the intra-category distance as the distance between the representation of the given main view of an object and the representations of all other views in the same category.

-For each object, we retrieve the view that maximizes and minimizes each metric.
+For each object, we retrieve the main view that maximizes and minimizes each metric.
 Finally, we compute the side-view accuracy as the average number of time the main side view maximizes these metrics.
 We similarly compute the 3/4-view and front-view accuracy.
-This allows us to assess which orientation is more *prototypical* for an object or a category.
+This allows us to assess which main orientation is more prototypical for an object or a category.
+Figure 6 illustrates the procedure.

 {% include figure.html path="assets/img/2025-04-28-visualprop/viewsimg.png"